AnuRam03/COMP3608-Project/README.md

 This repository contains the code, data, and documentation for our Intelligent Systems project in COMP 3608.
 Our goal is to utilize 3 datasets and three algorithms to identify fradulant credit card transactions.

+## Group Members:
+Lorenzo Gould-Davies - 816033593
+Kaelon Colthrust - 816035625
+Anuradha Ramlakhan -  816030881

+## Problem Statement:
+Credit card fraud results in billions of dollars in losses annually for financial institutions and consumers.
+The ability to accurately detect fraudulent transactions in real-time is critical to minimize these losses.
+This project addresses the challenge of identifying fraudulent credit card transactions from a highly imbalanced dataset where legitimate transactions far outnumber fraudulent ones.

 ## Datasets:
 1. https://www.kaggle.com/datasets/nelgiriyewithana/credit-card-fraud-detection-dataset-2023 \
 This dataset contains credit card transactions made by European cardholders in the year 2023.
 It comprises over 550,000 records, and the data has been anonymized to protect the cardholders' identities.